stagenow/docs/edge/source/csp/scanmode.md

 ## About ScanMode

 ### Overview
-The ScanMode Manager sets the Scan Mode to Normal, Scan 1, or Scan 2.
+The ScanMode Manager setting type sets the Scan Mode to Normal, Scan 1, or Scan 2.

 ### Main Functionality